Cal State requires students to be vaccinated for COVID-19 — but it’s not evenly enforced

 That’s especially important given the large number of Cal State exemption requests and the threat of another winter COVID surge, Bibbins-Domingo said.

-Several campuses told CalMatters they are not enforcing the mandate for students in virtual classes, including Cal State East Bay, which has the lowest student vaccination rate at 54%.
+Several campuses told CalMatters they are not enforcing the mandate for students in virtual classes.
 Cal State Bakersfield exempted 1,113 students and staff who are not accessing campus this semester, a university spokesperson said.
-Three campuses — Cal Poly Pomona, Cal Poly San Luis Obispo and Cal State Monterey Bay — said they approved all exemption requests for students and staff.
+Three campuses – Cal Poly Pomona, Cal Poly San Luis Obispo and Cal State Monterey Bay – said they approved all exemption requests for students and staff.

 A more lax approach